oracle/graal/truffle/README.md

 The Truffle API is evolved in a backwards compatible manner from one version to the next.
 When API is deprecated, then it will stay deprecated for at least two Truffle releases and a minimum of one month before it will be removed.
-The [Polyglot API](../../sdk/docs/PolyglotEmbedding.md) is a long-term stable API to embed languages in Java applications.

 As a best practice it is recommended to upgrade Truffle only one version at a time.
 This way you can increment the version, fix deprecation warnings to continue with the next version.